m0xpd/TuringMachineGatesBuffer/README.md

 # Specifications

-The buffer adds an additional xx mm of depth to the Turing Machine (making the Turing Machine & Buffer extend xx mm behind the front panel when a standard power header is inserted into the buffer's power receptacle).
+The buffer adds an additional 14 mm of depth to the Turing Machine (making the Turing Machine & Buffer extend 50 mm behind the front panel when a standard power header is inserted into the buffer's power receptacle).

 The buffer draws xxmA of current from the +12V rail and nothing from the 5V or -12V rails.